Frequently Asked Questions

 Session 4: July 7-13

 When is my payment due?

-A 25% deposit is required upon registration to reserve your camper's spot.
-Final payment is due by May 1, 2017.
+A $250 deposit is required upon registration to reserve your camper's spot.
+Final payment is due a week before your session begins.

 How can I contact my child during their session?

 We do not allow our campers to make or receive phone calls at camp.
 Exceptions would be made for family emergencies or if your child has a birthday while at camp.

 However, we do encourage families to write to their camper while they are at Stone Canyon.
 There is nothing like getting a letter from your friends and family while at camp!
 Mail Call is done during Free Time every day.
 Please do not send food or snacks in the mail to your camper.

 Larkspur, CO 80118

 We will do our best to honor cabin mate requests as indicated on your camper's registration.
 Sometimes, due to space or age difference, we cannot grant every request.